 This page of the report gives the candidate feedback on their fit to a sales career and what type of sales career.
-We view sales careers on a continuum from very commission sales at one end to selling from a service contact on the other.
+We view sales careers on a continuum from a highly competitive sales role at one end to selling from a service/support contact on the other.
 This page shows the individual's best fit to sales career type and some strategies to take advantage of that fit.